keith-turner/webindex/docs/code-guide.md

 ### URI Map Observer

+This observer computes per URI reference counts.
 The code for this this observer is very simple because it builds on the Collision Free Map Recipe.
 A Collision Free Map has two extension points and this example implements both.
 The first extension point is a combiner that processes the `+1` and `-1` updates queued up by the Page Observer.
 The second extension point is an update observer the handles changes in reference counts for a URI.
 It pushes these changes in reference counts to the Domain Map and URI Exporter.

 Changes to URI reference counts are aggregated per domain and `+1` and `-1` updates are queued for the domain map.